- What is a K-1 Fiancée Visa?

 Applicants must be aware of immigrant intent, unlawful presence, and public charge issues to ensure that they are in compliance with immigration law.
 Furthermore, the USCIS will scrutinize the relationship to ensure that it is bona fide and not entered into solely for the purpose of gaining immigration benefits.

 The consulate will also commence security clearance processing.
 After 9/11 security checks have significantly increased the complexity of consular processing and have increased processing times.
 The security clearance will partly determine whether or not the beneficiary is inadmissible to enter the United States.

-The officer will review all of the documents and question the K1 visa applicant to determine that the relationship is bona fide, ensure the applicant is not inadmissible and will not become a public charge.
-If the consular officer finds that your fiancée meets all of the legal requirements she will issue a K1 visa valid for one entry for a period of six months is issued.
+The officer will review all of the documents and question the K-1 Visa applicant to determine that the relationship is bona fide, ensure the applicant is not inadmissible and will not become a public charge.
+If the consular officers find that your fiancée meets all of the legal requirements, a fiancee visa valid for one entry for a period of six months is issued.

 Alternatively, the officer may :

 - deem that a waiver of inadmissibility is necessary;

 - issue a denial or request additional documentation.

 After my Fiancee enters the United States when must we marry?
 Is my fiance/Fiancee eligible for work authorization?

 Work authorization may be granted to K-1 Visa holders and typically requires an additional application after entry to the United States.
 With the adjustment of status application, the fiancée may also apply for employment authorization and permission to travel while the adjustment of status is pending.